cemezgin/gtr-case-study/readme.md

 This application written with Node.js and Express framework.

 #### Environment
 Before the starting application .env file should be create.
+Parameters can be found in .env.example file.
 You need two db for this case.
 One of them for the production, other one is for the test.

 >mongodb+srv://challengeUser:< password >@challenge-xzwqd.h8adk.mongodb.net/getir-case-study?retryWrites=true&w=majority